bioinformaticsdotca/BiCG_2018/module11/module_11_lab.md

 Let's take a look at the workflow that calls alignment then bamstats.
 Notice we define inputs and outputs in a simpler fashion than the individual tools.
 And then connect steps by referencing the output of one step as the input of the next step.
+Here is `alignment_workflow/alignment.cwl`:

 ```
 #!/usr/bin/env cwl-runner